WilliamKluge/CMPT120-Project/README.md

       Interface for building a system
   * <i>Entity.py</i>
     Definition of what an entity should be (essentially a container for nodes).
+* <b>PygameLibraries</b> Libraries that add to the functionality of pygame.
+These need to be bundled with the program source.
+  * <i>eztext.py</i> Library for text input in the pygame gui
 * <i>main.py</i> The main function of the game